oobabooga/text-generation-webui/03-‐-Parameters-Tab.md

 * **epsilon_cutoff**: In units of 1e-4; a reasonable value is 3.
 This sets a probability floor below which tokens are excluded from being sampled.
 * **eta_cutoff**: In units of 1e-4; a reasonable value is 3.
 The main parameter of the special Eta Sampling technique.
 See [this paper](https://arxiv.org/pdf/2210.15191.pdf) for a description.
 * **guidance_scale**: The main parameter for Classifier-Free Guidance (CFG).
 [The paper](https://arxiv.org/pdf/2306.17806.pdf) suggests that 1.5 is a good value.
 It can be used in conjunction with a negative prompt or not.
 * **Negative prompt**: Only used when `guidance_scale != 1`.
 It is most useful for instruct models and custom system messages.
-You place your full prompt with the default system message for the model (like "You are Llama, a helpful assistant...") in this field to make the model pay more attention to your custom message.
+You place your full prompt in this field with the system message replaced with the default one for the model (like "You are Llama, a helpful assistant...") to make the model pay more attention to your custom system message.
 * **penalty_alpha**: Contrastive Search is enabled by setting this to greater than zero and unchecking "do_sample".
 It should be used with a low value of top_k, for instance, top_k = 4.
 * **mirostat_mode**: Activates the Mirostat sampling technique.
 It aims to control perplexity during sampling.
 See the [paper](https://arxiv.org/abs/2007.14966).
 * **mirostat_tau**: No idea, see the paper for details.
 According to the Preset Arena, 8 is a good value.